bogdanspn/wp-iconfinder-portfolio/README.md

 * Add WP text editor integration
 * Add UI to create new smartcodes for copy/paste or direct insert
 * Widgetize output
+* Integrate with MailChimp to capture email addresses
+* Integration with Social Media sharing
+* Allow site users to view all icons in an iconset
+* Update for better SEO

 ## Changelog